trixi-framework/FTObjectLibrary/Docs/FTObjectLibraryProject.md

 # Examples

 Examples can be found in the Examples directory and in the Testing directory.
-The examples include a simple reverse Polish caclulator using a stack, and another showing the use of a linked list.
+The examples include a simple reverse Polish calculator using a stack, and another showing the use of a linked list.
 The testing directory includes tests that can be run on the library, which themselves serve as examples of the use of all of the classes.

 # Building the Library